 Editorial by Dr. Seiji Aoyagi

-NiHTEK’s Chief Science Officer (CSO)
+- Chief Science Officer at NiHTEK®

 Amino spiking, or nitrogen or protein spiking, is a deceptive practice in the protein supplement industry.
 Ill manufacturers intentionally add cheap non-essential amino acids (e.g., glycine, alanine) or high nitrogen containing compounds (e.g., melamine) to protein powders, artificially inflating the apparent protein content on the product label and misleading consumers about the actual nutritional value.